 - Organizational barriers/facilitators to evidence-based management;

-- Implementation science, knowledge translation, and applied epistemology;
+- Implementation science, knowledge translation, and applied epistemology; and,

 Behavioral approaches to managing risk: